Due to staff illness we will be opening the Brotherton library at 11am

 Detailed information including assessment criteria, structure and language.

-The Final Chapter is an essential online resource designed to support students working on their dissertations/final year projects.
+The Final Chapter is an essential online resource designed to support students working on their dissertations and final year projects.

 It contains lots of useful information on topics such as planning and preparing for your project, doing a literature review and critical thinking.
 It also includes videos of staff and students from the University of Leeds sharing their top tips for success.